 This is the Dangerverse on deviantART, the corner where anything and everything related—and perhaps some things that are not so related—to Gerard’s Danger Days concept is roleplayed.

-First of all, I understand that most people in the Dangerverse RP (roleplay) for fun, and to relieve stress, etc., and I don’t mean to be presumptuous and tell people how to roleplay, but there is a point where casual intentions are overreached, and the RP just becomes a drag.
+First of all, I understand that most people in the Dangerverse roleplay for fun, and to relieve stress, etcetera; I don’t mean to be presumptuous and tell people how to roleplay, but there is a point where casual intentions are overreached, and the RP just becomes a drag.

 And so, we go:

 Separate headcanons are allowed, obviously, but must be specified, preferably on the page of the Poison in that headcanon, because most universes will revolve around that character.
 How it is specified (deviation, paragraph in the ID, link to a journal, etc.) is up to the one who owns the Party Poison account.
 The headcanon will be basic, and only related to the canon characters themselves (as well as the conditions between BL/ind and the Killjoys, for some), of course, so that other (OC) roleplayers will be able to go on from there.

 And, remember, one’s character cannot act with a different headcanon as he would act with the one that he is familiar with.
 Newer headcanon/characters will not understand everything talked about, or recognize every name mentioned.
 Think of interacting with separate headcanons as jumping between realms, or flipping switches.
 Though mostly in small ways, almost everything in a separate headcanon will be different from the other(s).

 More importantly, one cannot impose his own backstories on a headcanon.
 For instance, one cannot join a roleplay group claiming that s/he is Poison’s cousin, or sister, or wife, or evil twin brother, or nephew, or lover, etcetera.
 The headcanon was there before the character was, and it is somewhat selfish to assume that a headcanon will change for one’s own backstory.